music-encoding/music-encoding/BUILD_COMMANDLINE.md

      This should return something similar to:

      ```shell
-     Apache Ant(TM) version 1.10.9 compiled on September 27 2020
+     Apache Ant™ version 1.10.13 compiled on September 27 2020
      ```

-     We recommend using version 1.10.9, being the latest stable release of Apache Ant.
-If your system has an older version of Apache Ant installed you might still give it a try though.
-If the prompt returns an empty string, please refer to the [Apache Ant Installation Instructions](https://ant.apache.org/manual/install.html).
+     We recommend using the latest stable release of Apache Ant™.
+If your system has an older version of Apache Ant™ installed you might still give it a try though.
+If the prompt returns an empty string, please refer to the [Apache Ant™ Installation Instructions](https://ant.apache.org/manual/install.html).

 2. Initialize the build process